StateLibraryVictoria-SLVLAB/code-club/README.md

 ## Create a directory for your code

 It is useful to create a folder/directory for your code to live in.
-If you are using an SLV machine then (usually) your personal drive is mapped to the 'f' drive, therefore it's recommended to create your local code repo there.
+If you are using an SLV machine then (usually) your personal drive is mapped to the `f:` drive, therefore it's recommended to create your local code repo there.

 You can use Git Bash to do so by following these steps:

 - open Git Bash
-- navigate to the 'f' drive: `cd /f/`
+- navigate to the f drive: `cd /f/`
 - create a new directory with a meaningful name e.g. 'development': `mkdir development`
 - navigate into the newly created folder: `cd development`